 Check the power steering fluid.
 Refer to the scheduled maintenance guide for the service interval schedules.
-If adding fluid is necessary, use only MERCON® ATF.

 - 1. Start the engine and let it run until it reaches normal operating temperature (the engine coolant temperature gauge indicator will be near the center of the normal area between H and C). - 2.
-While the engine idles, turn the steering wheel to its furthest point (until it stops) left and right several times - 3.
+While the engine idles, turn the steering wheel to its furthest point (until it stops) left and right several times. - 3.
 Turn the engine off. - 4.
 Check the fluid level in the reservoir.
 It should be between the MIN and MAX lines.
 Do not add fluid if the level is in this range. - 5.
 If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the range between the MIN and MAX lines.
 Be sure to put the cap back on the reservoir.
+Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.